Dillon wins pole at Fontana after nobody finishes final lap

 FONTANA, Calif. — Austin Dillon won the pole for the NASCAR Cup Series race in Auto Club Speedway on Friday after no drivers completed a lap in the final round of qualifying.

-Dillon got his fourth career pole essentially by default after a bizarre scene in the final session.
+Dillon got his fourth career pole essentially by default after a bizarre scene that ended with fans booing the drivers when they all waited too long to start their last laps.

+“I have seen it in other sports, but never seen it in ours,” Clint Bowyer said.
+“We just got booed, and it is disappointing.”

-With all 12 final-round drivers determined to go out as late as possible in a drafting group, everyone waited to start until roughly 44 seconds remained in the session.
-Nobody made it to the line before time ran out.
+With all 12 final-round drivers determined to go out as late as possible in a drafting group, every car idled near the front of the pit road in a Southern California-style traffic jam from the start of the five-minute final session until roughly 44 seconds remained.

+Everybody blew the timing, as it turned out: The cars had barely exited Turn 4 when time ran out, which meant none of the final laps counted.
+Dillon got the pole for turning the fastest lap in the previous round in his Richard Childress Racing Chevrolet.

+NASCAR senior vice president of competition Scott Miller called it “making a mockery out of the qualifying process,” but most of the drivers said they used the strategy that’s necessary to compete under the new racing rules package.

 Dillon won each of the two rounds of qualifying in which drivers actually drove, and he thought his pole was deserved.

+“I’m happy for our team to get the pole that no one ever ran a lap for in qualifying,” Dillon said with a laugh.
+“I think it’s pretty cool.
+It might be the last time you ever see that kind of qualifying.”

-Kevin Harvick will start second Sunday, followed by Aric Almirola and Kyle Busch.
+Kevin Harvick will start second Sunday, followed by Aric Almirola, Busch and Joey Logano.

+But the extraordinary sight of race cars not racing, followed by fans booing a lap that didn’t count, was a profound disappointment to Miller.

+“I saw what our fans don’t want,” Miller said.
+“Having the last 12 cars wait until they couldn’t get a time posted on the board and kind of making a mockery out of the qualifying is not what we expect for our fans.
+It’s a little bit on us in that we hoped things would go better than that. ...
+We have a little bit of work to on our part to get a little bit better format so things like that can’t happen.”

 More AP auto racing: https://apnews.com/tag/apf-AutoRacing and https://twitter.com/AP_Sports